What Is Church Membership?

 The office of membership in the church is not akin to casual, consumerist membership in a country club.
 Members of a church do not join to be served, but to obey Jesus, serve and participate with the church’s communal mission.
 The church is to actively equip members as a priesthood of believers to lead ministry as they have been gifted and empowered by the Holy Spirit.

 While we are a Southern Baptist church plant, we do have many people from all different sorts of denominational backgrounds.
 We praise God that has done something wonderful here.

 Local church membership is a relationship of believers to one another as an expression of the work of Jesus Christ in their lives.
 Simply, it’s a proclamation of the gospel.
 The church is a unified family and membership is an expression of identity and mission.

 “Just as each of us has one body with many members, and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.”

-New City’s mission is that we exist to glorify God by making disciples through the gospel, in community, and on mission.
+New City’s purpose is that we exist to glorify God by making disciples who change the world around them.